-No – you will not need to pay anything to have fibre installed from the boundary to your home.
+No – Enable does not charge for standard residential installations.
 Enable contractors use a variety of techniques that aim to provide a cost effective and minimally disruptive method to bring fibre to your home.

 No. If you leave, for privacy and security reasons our technician will leave the premises and we will need to reschedule your appointment for when you are available.

 It is a window appointment meaning that our team can show up any time within that 4 hours as it includes their travel time to get to your place.
 However you will be called 30 mins prior to arrival.
 The length of the install will depend on the complexity of the install - ask the technician before they begin work.

 Standardly the civil team/build team will try and complete the build 2 to 3 days prior to your connect appointment in case any issues arise, but depending on the weather this may be pushed back.
 You have the option to be notified 24 hours prior to the build so that you can be made aware of when it is happening.
 Unless advised otherwise, you do not need to be home for the build work (outside) to be completed.

 We do require consent from your landlord before we can begin the installation process, as we cannot complete any work on the property without their approval.
 You can direct your landlord to our consent form which can be downloaded and printed or submitted online.